 How Is My Account Closed?

-You may close your account with our Service at any time, for any reason (or no reason), and you don’t even have to give us notice.
-However, if you desire to deactivate your account you need to take certain specific steps, which are described in our Knowledge Base article entitled “How do I deactivate my account and remove its data?”
+You may deactivate your account with our Service at any time, for any reason (or no reason), and you don’t even have to give us notice.
+However, if you desire to deactivate your account you need to take certain specific steps, which are described in our Knowledge Base article entitled “How do I deactivate my account and remove its data?”.

 Evernote may suspend access to your account, or close your account, with or without notice according to these Terms.
 Reasons for Evernote suspending or closing your account may include, without limitation: (i) breach or violation of these Terms or any Separate Agreement, (ii) an extended period of inactivity (determined in Evernote’s sole discretion), (iii) your nonpayment of any fees or other sums due Evernote or any other party related to your use of the Service, (iv) the discontinuance or material modification of the Service (or any part thereof) or (vi) unexpected technical or security issues or problems.